The UK events industry is estimated to be worth £36 billion and this could increase to £48 billion by 2020, according to a parliamentary report.

 Events Management at Lincoln helps aspiring events professionals develop creativity, organisational and practical problem-solving skills alongside a critical understanding of the theory of successful events.

 The BSc (Hons) Events Management degree emphasises the importance of core business skills.
-You gain an understanding of events as a human activity and a service business, developing specific vocational skills.
+You are introduced to events as a human activity and a service business, developing specific vocational skills.
 By applying a variety of cross-disciplinary perspectives, particularly from the social sciences, you are able to understand the physical, social and cultural contexts of events.

-There are numerous opportunities to undertake live projects and work placements, enabling you to develop a portfolio of successful events before you graduate.
+There are numerous opportunities to undertake live projects and work placements, enabling you to develop a portfolio of practical event experience before you graduate.

 Is This Course Right For Me?